MrSwitch/hello.js/README.md

 			</code>
 		</td>
 		<td>
-			A callback when the user's session has been initiated</td>
+			A callback when the users session has been initiated</td>
 		<td>
 			<em>optional</em>
 		</td>